ZeroKnight/vim-signjump/README.md

 I thought that it was very peculiar that Vim doesn't have a user-friendly way to jump to signs.
-The closest thing would be `:sign jump ...`, but having to supply a specific ID and buffer/file name is hardly user friendly, and there's no mapping equivalent.
+The closest thing would be `:sign jump ...`, but having to supply a specific ID and buffer/file name is hardly user-friendly, and there's no mapping equivalent.

 I hope that you find this plugin useful, and appreciate its simplicity and